 Every year Artisphere breaks its own attendance record.
 With consistent growth in attendance, we are able to bring arts, culture, and a unique experience to the Upstate year after year.

 The Story of Artisphere

 Founded in 2003, the mission of Artisphere is to create a nationally recognized Fine Arts festival that enhances the quality of life and economic vitality in South Carolina.
-The 2018 Artisphere festival was a huge success.
-Applications reached 1,163, average artists’ sales were over $7,000, attendance neared 90,000 and economic impact grossed an astounding $5,810,394.
+The 15th Anniversary of Artisphere was a huge success.
+Applications reached 952, average artists’ sales were over $9,730, attendance neared 70,000 and economic impact grossed an astounding $9.1 million.

-The 15th Anniversary festival in 2019 is scheduled for May 10-12, with programming throughout the West End of downtown Greenville and beyond for three full days that will present a diverse range of art-centric options targeting families, casual art lovers, and serious collectors.
+The 16th annual festival in 2020 is scheduled for May 8-10, with programming throughout the West End of downtown Greenville and beyond for three full days that will present a diverse range of art-centric options targeting families, casual art lovers, and serious collectors.

 Other key components of festival programming are educational collaborations that reach a diverse age range from young children to young adults and budding arts professionals.
 Kidsphere pairs students from SCGSA&H with festival children to create free crafts.
-The Greenville County High School Juried Exhibition engages student artists from the 14 Greenville County Public Schools (sponsored in 2018 by Furman University).
 Clemson University’s STEAM Exhibit and the University of South Carolina’s Art of Healthy Living Exhibit instruct young festival goers in the areas of Science, Technology, Engineering, Arts & Mathematics as well as Health Sciences.
-The Emerging Festival Artist Scholarship program underwrites costs for Greenville artists without festival exhibition experience to be a part of Artist Row.
+The Emerging Festival Artist Scholarship program underwrites costs for two Greenville artists without festival exhibition experience to be a part of Artist Row.